bsipos/paper-pasp/README.md

 This repository contains the pipeline and raw results described in the manuscript:

-- Botond Sipos, Adrian M. Stütz, Greg Slodkowicz, Tim Massingham, Jan Korbel, Nick Goldman: *PAT-seq - a whole-transcriptome poly(A) tail length determination assay for the Illumina platform*.
+- Botond Sipos, Adrian M. Stütz, Greg Slodkowicz, Tim Massingham, Jan Korbel, Nick Goldman: *PASP - a whole-transcriptome poly(A) tail length determination assay for the Illumina platform*.

 Click [here](https://github.com/sbotond/paper-pat-seq/blob/master/ExpInfo/README.md) for more details on the wetlab experiment.